speakez-llc/BAREWire/docs/99 Elminating Dotnet Dependencies.md

-# Architectural Memo: Eliminating .NET Dependencies in BAREWire
+# Architectural Memo: How We Eliminated .NET Dependencies in BAREWire

 ## 1. Executive Summary

-BAREWire is designed as a binary serialization and IPC library for F#, but currently contains numerous dependencies on .NET Core/BCL.
-To support the Fidelity Framework's MLIR/LLVM compilation path (Project "Firefly"), we must eliminate these dependencies in favor of pure F# implementations.
+BAREWire is designed as a binary serialization and IPC library for F#, but started with numerous dependencies on .NET Core/BCL.
+To support the Fidelity Framework's MLIR/LLVM compilation target for native operation (Project "Firefly"), we eliminated these dependencies in favor of direct F# implementations.
 This memo identifies these dependencies and proposes implementation strategies that would maintain functionality while ensuring compatibility with a native compilation approach.

-## 2. Current Dependency Analysis
+## 2. Initial Dependency Analysis

-After thorough code analysis, we've identified the following .NET dependencies:
+After thorough code analysis, we identified the following .NET dependencies:

 ```mermaid
 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#242424', 'primaryTextColor': '#fff', 'primaryBorderColor': '#888', 'lineColor': '#d3d3d3', 'secondaryColor': '#2b2b2b', 'tertiaryColor': '#333' }}}%%